-- The student has attempted from more than four up to eight letter-graded course units and has a cumulative GPA of less than 1.75. - The student has attempted more than eight letter-graded course units and has a cumulative GPA of less than 2.0.
+- The student has attempted from more than four and up to eight letter-graded course units and has a cumulative GPA of less than 1.75. - The student has attempted more than eight letter-graded course units and has a cumulative GPA of less than 2.0.
 While on probation, students are required to meet with their academic advisor to discuss their academic performance.

 The Office of Records and Registration will send students placed on academic probation a letter informing them of their status, with a copy to their academic advisor.
-The student must work with his or her advisor to develop an action plan for academic improvement.
-In developing this plan, the student and advisor should call upon the assistance of the Office for Academic Support Programs and any other College office or resource, as appropriate.
+The student must work with his or her advisor and Academic Dean to develop an action plan for academic improvement.
+In developing this plan, the student and advisor should call upon the assistance of the Center for Academic Success or any College office or resource, as appropriate.
 Students placed on academic probation status will be allowed to take a maximum of three courses in the following semester and will be instructed to adjust their schedule accordingly.
 Students who fail to do so or to gain appropriate advisor approval will have the last course on their schedule dropped by the Office of Records and Registration.
-The student must solicit the approval of his or her academic advisor to reinstate any course that has been dropped.
+The student must have the approval of his or her academic advisor to reinstate any course that has been dropped.